 Advancement Via Individual Determination (AVID) is an elective program that helps students to achieve the necessary requirements and skills to be eligible for university acceptance.
 AVID’s mission is to close the achievement gap by preparing all students for college readiness and success in a global society.
 The program has two major components: tutorials and AVID curriculum.
 Tutorials occur 2 times per week.
-Tutorials are small study groups that are facilitated by college students who will assist students with their studies.
+Tutorials are small study groups that are facilitated by college students who assist students with their studies.
 Each AVID student is to come prepared for the tutorial with questions from their core or college classes.
 Field trips may be scheduled to visit local colleges and universities, providing students with the opportunity to visit the institutions firsthand.

 AVID students are expected to be motivated and determined to achieve university acceptance at the end of their high school career.
 It will be necessary for AVID students to manage their time so that school and studies become a top priority.
 This means that they will need to be responsible for making wise and sometimes difficult choices.